 Professor awarded OBE for services to tackling neglected tropical diseases

-Gail Davey, Professor of Epidemiology at Brighton and Sussex Medical School (BSMS), has been awarded an Officer of the Order of the British Empire award in the 2020 Queen's Birthday Honours.
+Gail Davey, Professor of Epidemiology at Brighton and Sussex Medical School (BSMS), has been awarded an Officer of the Order of the British Empire award in the 2020 Queen's Birthday Honours, announced today.

 For over 17 years, Professor Davey has dedicated herself to leading public health research that has transformed care for some of the world’s most vulnerable communities.
 Her work has focused on Neglected Tropical Diseases and in particular podoconiosis (podo), an endemic non-filarial lymphoedema (leg swelling), sometimes known as podo or mossy foot, that affects 4 million of the poorest people in Africa, Asia and South America.

 Professor Davey’s vital and dedicated leadership has transformed the global approach to treatment, working with partners around the world on the ambitious but achievable goal of a world free from podo in our lifetime.
 Her work has transformed societies’ understanding about the cause of the disease, and provided the critical evidence for a simple, affordable treatment package that has inspired governments and funders to finally take notice of podo.
 A recent BIG Lottery funded project led by her enabled over 68,000 patients to receive life-changing treatment and care for the very first time.
 Alongside other projects, that total has now risen to over 100,000.

 Prof Davey said: “I’m humbled by this award, which reflects the dedication of a huge number of people rather than any individual endeavour.
 My hope is that the recognition afforded by the OBE focuses attention on podo, on the structural problems that mean it exists at all, on efforts to make care accessible to all patients, and on protecting the next generation from this entirely avoidable condition.”